MicrosoftDocs/Hololens/hololens/holographic-store-apps.md

    > [!div class="mx-imgBorder"]
    > ![Microsoft Store app screenshot of getting updates..](images/store-update-2.png.jpg)

+> [!NOTE]
+> If the apps on your device were distrubted by your organization they can be updated through the same commercial app management methods.
+If this applies to your situation, read more via our [overview of commercial app deployment.](app-deploy-overview.md)
+>
+> If you would like to update a custom app that has been sideloaded or deployed, you will need to use the same method with the updated version of your app.
+To learn more about installing and running custom apps, read [custom holographic applications](holographic-custom-apps.md).

 ## Uninstall apps

 There are two ways to uninstall applications.
 You can uninstall applications through the Microsoft Store or Start menu.